rguo12/rguo12/README.md

 ### Hi there 👋

 I am Ruocheng Guo.
-I am working on causal ML, LLM alignment/reasoning, and conformal prediction.
+I am working on LLM Agents and Causal ML.

 <!--
 **rguo12/rguo12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.